 The benefits of a fully 3D CT navigated workflow may extend well beyond routine single-level MIS TLIF to multilevel surgeries.
 Looking ahead, developments such as navigated decompression techniques and navigated motorized Kerrison punches are anticipated.
 Linking navigation images to head-mounted augmented reality displays or hologram projections could create a more intuitive operating field and reduce the strain of monitor dependence.
 Algorithms capable of detecting navigation drift and signaling subtle errors in real time may represent the next step toward automated intraoperative safety checks11.
 Prospective trials should compare different workflows regarding operative times, blood loss, safety, accuracy, and radiation reduction between navigation-guided approaches, stratified by case type.

 This study has certain limitations.
-The primary focus of this study was to assess the ease of performing a fully navigated MIS TLIF, which could not be objectively quantified.
-However, the secondary outcome measures—functional and radiological—were objectively assessed and found to be statistically significant, as reported in the results.
+The primary focus of this study, functional and radiological outcome—were objectively assessed and found to be statistically significant, as reported in the results.
+However, the secondary outcome measures—was to assess the ease of performing a fully navigated MIS TLIF, which could not be objectively quantified.
 Moreover, setup and waiting times were not prospectively measured in minutes for each case in our series, which would have enhanced the authenticity of the data alongside the all-inclusive operating room (OR) time.
 While no formal time-motion analysis was performed, surgeons and staff qualitatively reported a noticeable reduction in mid-procedure pauses compared to workflows where the cage is introduced first via 2D imaging, followed by screw placement on a navigated CT spin.
 However, there needs to be no overemphasis that the gadget positioning and imaging part is finished before the incision, making a progressive, continuous workflow as easy as possible.
-Its retrospective design and relatively small sample size (n = 44) may influence the strength of the conclusions.
+Its retrospective design and relatively small sample size (n = 44), may influence the strength of the conclusions.
 The absence of a control group and heterogeneity within the patient cohort further restrict generalizability.
-As the primary endpoint—surgeon-reported ease of MIS TLIF—was subjective, objective validation remains limited, although functional and radiological patient outcomes were significant.
+As the endpoint—surgeon-reported ease of MIS TLIF—was subjective, objective validation remains limited, although functional and radiological patient outcomes were significant.
 Being a single-surgeon study, individual preferences may have shaped outcomes.

 ACKNOWLEDGMENTS: